Is the iconic button’s absence this generation just for show or is its time of relevance finally over?

 As one of the oldest genres, adventure games carry a ton of legacy tropes, some of which are always lame.

 What is the result of our drive towards connecting separate games with an overarching story?

-How the selective coverage of games in mainstream media denies the form of its most unique qualities.
+How the selective coverage of games in mainstream media denies their most unique qualities.